-By Ruth Dolan.
-Last Updated 12th February 2021.
+By Brett Williams.
+Last Updated 17th August 2021.
 Welcome to our guide to cosmetic surgery compensation and negligent cosmetic surgery claims.
 It isn’t just private cosmetic surgery clinics where negligence takes place.
 It can also occur at facilities run by the National Health Service (NHS).
 This guide relates to both NHS and private negligent cosmetic surgery.
 Within it we will look at some of the most common kinds of cosmetic surgery negligence, and why you may be eligible to make a claim yourself.

 If you have any questions about the contents of this guide or the process of making a personal injury claim, please call our claims team on 0800 073 8801.
 One of our claims experts will answer all of your questions, and explain how the service we offer can provide you with a solicitor who will process your claim for you.

 Select A Section: